nrwl/nx/docs/nx-cloud/reference/custom-steps.md

 Once you've defined your custom step, you can use it in your launch templates by referencing the custom step file.
 Here's an example:

+{% callout type="check" title="Custom Step location" %}
+When specifying the location for the custom step, you must include a branch or tag (e.g., `main`).
+Using a direct URL to the repository without a branch or tag will not work.
+{% /callout %}

 ```yaml {% fileName=".nx/workflows/agents.yaml" %}
 launch-templates:
   custom-template: